 DDES was initially comprised of two classrooms each, kindergarten through fifth grades.
 It has since been renovated and expanded multiple times as student enrollments have shifted.
 The school now contains third, fourth, and fifth grades only, and typically about eight classrooms in each of these grade levels.

 The first principal of Dingman Delaware Elementary School was Dr. Candis Finan, who later served as a longtime superintendent for the district until 2012.
-Other principals who have led the school are Dr. Richard Maggs, Dr. James Purcell, Mr. Mark McElroy, Mr. Thomas Smith, Mrs. Victoria McNeely, and its current principal Mr. Vito Quaglia who took the position in the fall of 2019.
+Other principals who have led the school are Dr. Richard Maggs, Dr. James Purcell, Mr. Mark McElroy, Mr. Thomas Smith, Mrs. Victoria McNeely, Mr. Vito Quaglia, and its current principal, Ms. Joy Sweller who took the position in the spring of 2022.

 DINGMAN DELAWARE ELEMENTARY SCHOOL